 How can I pay for your service fees?

-You may pay our service fees in cash, EFTPOS, direct credit into our account or by credit card (in special circumstances, we can assist with payment terms or introductions to finance brokers).
+You may pay our service fees in cash, or by direct credit into our account (in special circumstances, we can assist with payment terms or introductions to finance brokers).

 You can also pay your immigration fees by credit card.